Undergraduate Students : Course Repeat Policy

-Students may not enroll in courses that they have already taken except under certain circumstances.
+Students may not enroll in courses more than twice through regular university that they have already taken except under certain circumstances.
 This policy applies only to courses taken at SF State in Fall 2008 or later.
 The new course repeat policy is intended to balance unfettered and equitable access to SF State resources.
 It will also promote careful planning of academic schedules, facilitate student advising at pivotal academic points, and increase enrollment opportunities for all students.

 What this means when you add classes that are not repeatable for credit

 You may add a class you've already taken one more time, but only if you received a grade of "C-" or lower (including a grade of No Credit), the first time you took the course.
 Even if you withdraw from a class, you will only be allowed to enroll one more time.

 Beginning Summer 2009, Gator Reg www.sfsu.edu/student will automatically check your student record and inform you if you are not eligible to add a class that you have already repeated at SF State.

 For complete details please go to http://senate.sfsu.edu and scroll down to Course Repeat Policy.
 Business Majors may contact the College of Business Student Services Center in BUS 112 for advisement in regards to this policy by email email@example.com, phone (415) 405-3531, or in person during scheduled office hours.